 Can I actually write code via voice?

-Yes, but we recommend it for boilerplate, comments, and documentation first.
-For complex logic, typing is still king.
-However, for 80% of your daily communication, voice is the future.
+Yes, but don't force it for complex logic.
+Use it for boilerplate, comments, and documentation.
+For 80% of your daily non-coding communication, voice is a massive upgrade.

 Is it faster than Copilot?